Zhaith-Izaliel/rofi-network-manager/README.md

   - [dunst](https://github.com/dunst-project/dunst)
   - [fnott](https://codeberg.org/dnkl/fnott)
 - **nm-connection-editor** (_Optional_) (_For editing connections_)
-- [**qrencode**](https://fukuchi.org/works/qrencode) (_Optional_) (_For sharing wifi with qrcode_)
+- [**qrencode**](https://fukuchi.org/works/qrencode) (_Optional_) (_For sharing Wi-Fi with qr code_)

 ### Features

 - Connect to an existing network.
 - Disconnect from the network.
-- Turn on/off wifi.
+- Turn on/off Wi-Fi.
-- Support for Multiple wifi devices.
+- Support for Multiple Wi-Fi devices.
-  - Option to change between wifi devices when available.
+  - Option to change between Wi-Fi devices when available.
 - Manual Connection to a Access Point or a hidden one.
-- Turn on/off ethernet.
+- Turn on/off Ethernet.
-  - See when ethernet is unavailable.
+  - See when Ethernet is unavailable.
 - Restart the network.
 - Status
   - See devices Connection name and local IP.
-- See Current wifi password and share it with a qrcode.
+- See Current Wi-Fi password and share it with a qr code.
 - Connect to pre-configured VPNs.
-- Change the defualt signal strength bars with anything you want.
+- Change the default signal strength bars with anything you want.
 - Support for language localization based on configuration file.

 ### Screenshots